FroeMic/TUM-IN-Protein-Prediction-1/exam-questions/31-questions.md

 **Question:** Cross-Validation: What is it?
 How does it work?
 Why do we need it?

-> Is an validation technique for assessing how the results of a statistical analysis will generalize to an independent data set.
-We need it to to estimate how accurately a predictive model will work in practice
->
+> What is it?
+How does it work?
-> N-fold cross-validation: Partion data in 'n' folds.
+> * Partion trainingdata in 'n' folds.
 Use 'n-1' for training and 1 for performance assessment.
 Repeat with different hold out partitions.
 Average perfomance.
+> * Leave-one-out-cross-validation: Use only one sample as validation set instead of 1/n-th.
+In practice, this is only used if extremely few samples are available.
+>
+> Why do we need it?
+> * Validation is generally used to ASSESS the parameters and hyper parameters of an algorithm and then ITERATE over those parameters.
+Because we want our assessment to be as good (high generalization) as possible.
+We want to use all available data to do the assessement.

 **Question:** What is the difference between a BLOSUM matrix and a PSSM \(Position Specific Substitution Matrix\)?